 Many girls or women who carry the altered factor VIII (8) or IX (9) gene causing haemophilia (the "haemophilia gene") do not have symptoms of a bleeding disorder.
 If at least one of their X chromosomes has a factor VIII or IX gene that works, their body can usually produce normal or near normal levels of factor and they do not have bleeding problems.

-However, some girls and women who carry this gene may have a bleeding tendency.
+However, approximately 20-30% of girls and women who carry this gene have reduced clotting factor levels and may have a bleeding tendency.
 They used to be described as “symptomatic carriers”.
 If their factor levels fall in the range for mild haemophilia (5 – 40% of normal clotting factor), they are now recognised as having mild haemophilia.
 In very rare cases, some girls or women have particularly low factor levels causing them to have moderate or severe haemophilia.
 Some women with factor levels between 40% and 60% of normal also experience abnormal bleeding.

-Examples of having a bleeding tendency or symptoms may include:
+Examples of having a bleeding tendency or symptoms in females may include:

 - Bruising easily

-- Heavy bleeding with menstrual periods (menorrhagia).
+- Heavy periods (heavy menstrual bleeding).
 This may lead to low iron levels or anaemia

-- Excessive bleeding after dental surgery or extractions, other surgery and medical procedures, injuries or accidents
+- Prolonged bleeding or oozing after dental surgery or extractions, other surgery and medical procedures, injuries or accidents

 - Prolonged bleeding after childbirth (particularly with delayed or late postpartum haemorrhage)